-This function operates the fan, circulating air heated by the elements at the top and the base of the oven.
-The combination of fan and conventional cooking

-(top and base heat) makes this function ideal for cooking large items that need thorough cooking, such as a large meat roast.

-It is also possible to bake on two shelves at one time, although they will need to be swapped over during the cooking time, as the heat at the top of the oven is greater than at the base, when using this function.
+This function operates the fans, circulating air heated by the elements at the top and the base of the oven.
+The combination of fan and conventional cooking (top and base heat) makes this function ideal for cooking large items that need thorough cooking, such as a large meat roast.
+It is also possible to bake on two shelfs at one time, although they will need to be changed over during the cooking time, as the heat at the top of the oven is greater than at the base, when using this function.

-This is a fast intensive form of cooking; keep an eye on the food cooking until you have become accustomed to this function.
+This is a fast intensive form of cooking; keep an eye on the food cooking until you are familiar with this function.